Housing association rents

 Rent is the main source of income for housing associations.
 This does not generate profits – rent paid to housing associations is re-invested into homes and services.
 Rent funds a wide range of housing association work including maintenance of existing homes, delivering services for residents and communities, upgrading and decarbonising homes, and building desperately needed new homes.

 Since 2001, social rent has been set according to a government formula.
 This creates a ‘formula rent’ for each home, based on the relative sale value and size of the home, and relative local income levels – with the intention that similar rent is charged for similar social homes.
+The link to local incomes helps to keep social rents affordable.

 Rent convergence